javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 message = 'Hello'; // store the string
 */!*
 ```

+Assigning a value to the variable is how we *define* the variable.
+This is precisely why a variable with no value assigned is considered [undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined).

 The string is now saved into the memory area associated with the variable.
 We can access it using the variable name: